MD MMM CPE CPHIMS CCHP CCHP-Physician- FOUNDER, PRESIDENT and CHIEF EXECUTIVE OFFICER (CEO)

 QCHC has been listed in the Top 100 Privately-Held Businesses headquartered in Birmingham by the Birmingham Business Journal (BBJ) since 2015 (5th fastest growing company in 2017); as well as receiving a Top 25 Excellence in Business award from the University of Alabama at Birmingham (UAB) National Alumni Society in 2016 and 2017 (2nd fastest growing large company).
 Dr. Bates was recognized by the BBJ as one of Birmingham’s Top CEOs in 2010.

-Dr. Bates has been Board Certified in Internal Medicine since 1987 and is licensed to practice medicine in Alabama, Mississippi and Tennessee.
+Dr. Bates has been Board Certified in Internal Medicine since 1987 and is licensed to practice medicine in Alabama, Mississippi, Kentucky, Louisiana, Illinois, and Tennessee.
 Over the course of his career, he has practiced medicine in hospitals, emergency rooms, private practice, nursing homes, prisons, and jails.

 Dr. Bates also successfully met the requirements to obtain the Certified Correctional Healthcare Professional-Physician credential from the NCCHC.
 The CCHP–Physician credential is designed to recognize expertise among physicians practicing in the specialized field of correctional health care.
 Dr. Bates is also a frequent speaker on correctional healthcare and addiction medicine, including presentations for the National Institute for Jail Operations (NIJO).